wrishavgogo/Programming-Languages-/Java/Concurrency/codeWithAryanYoutube/2025/04 April/19 April/02 Thread Pools and Framework/readme.txt

 ExecutorService exe = Executors.scheduledThreadPool(5);
 exe.submit( ()-> return "cron job ran" , 2 , TimeUnit.Minutes) ; -- > will run every 2 mins   -----> wrong my bad i did a mistake the method is not submit
 exe.schedule( () -> your callable or runnable , delay , TimeUnit); --> will run as per the schedule is provided

+Lastly there is Executors.singleThreadExecutor() --> which probaby redis uses , single thread is only there , Redis is written in C